ImranK1506/React-RoboFriendsApp/README.md

 ## React - RoboFriends App

-In this project we create some card components, which data is obtained from an API.
+In this project we create some card components with data obtained from an API.
 This project was setup to play around with React.

 ## Available Scripts